sofa-framework/SofaPython3/docs/sphinx/source/menu/SofaPlugin.rst

 Prerequisites
 -------------

-If you downloaded and installed SOFA and its headers from the `SOFA website <https://www.sofa-framework.org/download/>`_, make sure to have python3.10 installed on your computed.
+If you downloaded and installed SOFA and its headers from the `SOFA website <https://www.sofa-framework.org/download/>`_, make sure to have python3.10 installed on your computer.

 .. content-tabs::